pdamodaran/m2x-java/README.md

     mvn package install
 ```

-Or if client will be used not in maven-compatibable projects:
+Or if the client will be used not in maven-compatibable projects:

 ```
     mvn package
 ```

-After that in `target` directory two version of client will be created.
+Afterwards, two version of the client will be created in the `target` directory.
 One without any dependencies, named
-`m2x-java-client-*VERSION*`.
-Another, with `one-jar` suffix, with all dependencies inside.
+`m2x-java-client-*VERSION*` and Another, with `one-jar` suffix, with all dependencies inside.

-Usage
+Requirements and Dependencies
 --------

-Client required Java version not less than 1.5.
+The M2X Java client requires **Java version 1.5 or greater**.

 Add the following to pom.xml to start using M2XClient.
 ```